Manoil-Ivanov/Manoil-Ivanov/README.md

-##👋 Bio & Introduction
+## 👋 Bio & Introduction

+#### 🙂 **Hi, I am Manoil Ivanov!**

-:wave: Hi!
-I'm currently diving into the world of web scraping.
+🚀 I'm currently diving into the world of web scraping.
 I'm passionate about learning new technologies and eager to grow my skills.
-Always open to new challenges and opportunities! :rocket:
+Always open to new challenges and opportunities!
 <!--
 **Manoil-Ivanov/Manoil-Ivanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.